CubeAPM

 CubeAPM solves this with native Go instrumentation, full OpenTelemetry compatibility, and MELT visibility (metrics, events, logs, traces) designed for Go workloads.
 It captures runtime metrics like goroutine counts, heap usage, and GC stats with minimal impact, then correlates them with traces to show where latency originates.

-Best Go(Golang) Monitoring Tools in 2025
+Best Go(Golang) Monitoring Tools

 What Is Go (Golang) Monitoring